 Q. How do I register for JCC Maccabi ArtsFest?

 A. Registration is a two-part process:

 - Click here or visit your chosen specialty’s page to view the application instructions and to apply online.

-- Once you have applied and been accepted by your local delegation head, you will have to register officially on the Continental JCC Maccabi Registration website.
+- Once you have applied and been accepted by your local delegation head, you will have to register officially for the 2014 JCC Maccabi Games & ArtsFest.